German submarine U-869: Service history

 U-869 conducted one World War II war patrol without success.
 It suffered no casualties to her crew until it was lost on 11 February 1945, with all but one of 56 crew members dead.
-The surviving crew member, Herbert Guschewski, was not on board, as he became ill just before the patrol.
+The surviving crew member, Herbert Guschewski, was not on board, falling ill before the patrol.
 Robert Kurson chronicled the story of U-869's finding in the book Shadow Divers (2004).

 Engagement near Morocco

 On 28 February 1945, the American destroyer escort USS Fowler and the French submarine chaser L'Indiscret conducted a depth charge attack on a submerged contact in the Atlantic, near Rabat, and reported a kill, although little visible evidence was presented to confirm the kill.
 Based on the information provided, U.S. Naval Intelligence rated the attacks "G—No Damage".
 U-869 had been previously ordered by Karl Dönitz to move her area of operations from the North American coast to the Gibraltar area.
 Postwar investigators upgraded the rating from "G—No Damage" to "B—Probably Sunk", leading to an erroneous historical record that U-869 was sunk near Gibraltar.
 For many years this attack was assumed to have been her end.